Stade Municipal de Kintélé

-Stade Municipal de Kintélé, also called Brazzavile Munincipal Stadium or Stade municipal de Kintélé in Brazzaville is the national stadium of the Republic of the Congo.
+Stade Municipal de Kintélé, also called Brazzavile Municipal Stadium or Stade municipal de Kintélé in Brazzaville is the national stadium of the Republic of the Congo.
 It is used for football matches and also has an athletics track.
 It hosts the home games of Congo national football team.
 It holds 60,000 people. and opened with a football match between Congo and Ghana.
 It served as the main venue for the 2015 All-Africa Games.